 20. Eat it like a… For young children eating the food like a dog, a dinosaur or a monster can be super fun, especially if initiated by the adults.
 Even for older children, parents eating it like a favourite character or idol can be fun or cringy but still get interest!

 Spending time engaging our child around food in ways that do make it more fun and less routine is always valuable.
 We do not have to be a ‘clown’ at every meal, but dedicating some new energy can often support our picky eater to build a new level of enjoyment around food.

-Judith is mum to two boys and is the author of Creating Confident Eaters and Winner Winner I Eat Dinner.
-My dream is that every child is able to approach food from a place of safety and joy, not fear.
+She is also mum to two boys and the author of Creating Confident Eaters and Winner Winner I Eat Dinner.
+Her dream is that every child is able to approach food from a place of safety and joy, not fear.